danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/7_-_Chapter_7__Enhanced_Leadership_—_Larger_Networks,_Stronger_Influence (1).md

 Now, Tendy takes that narrative and populates it into his Taplio account, reinforcing DriftLoaf's social media presence.
 Taplio, a social media management tool, allows Tendy to schedule this post to burst forth across multiple platforms as part of a larger strategy, capturing attention and engagement.

-Meanwhile, across the hall in Razorbeam, Miranda's CEO perfectionism often makes her lose track of her accomplishments; her "Memory Palace" filled with sticky notes can't keep up with her paperwork.
+Meanwhile, across the hall in Razorbeam, Eleanor's CEO perfectionism often makes her lose track of her accomplishments; her "Memory Palace" filled with sticky notes can't keep up with her paperwork.
 Enter the legal team, who sees Tendy's loop in action and decides to implement it for compliance summaries.
 They use a RAG (Retrieval-Augmented Generation) Archive with ChatGPT to not only document their efforts but also organize and submit them for review:

-> **WHAT Miranda TYPED:**
+> **WHAT ELEANOR TYPED:**
 > "Create a compliance summary for our cybersecurity measures implemented last quarter.
 Address key points clearly for our next board meeting and include critical incidents."

 > **WHAT THEY GOT:**